MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-stories-overview.md

 1. From the **Modeling** tab, choose **Manage Relationships** and link the three query results by `WorkItemId` column.
 1. Under **Visualizations**, choose **Table**.
-1. Add the columns you are interested in from the three Power BI queries.
+1. Add the columns you're interested in from the three Power BI queries.
 1. Select **Sum** as aggregation for additive columns like **Passed tests** etc.
     > [!div class="mx-imgBorder"]
     > ![Power BI select Sum as aggregation](/azure/devops/report/powerbi/media/powerbi-sum-aggregation.png)